16 Jan 2025 - 15min Read

 Key takeaways

-• Forex day trading works when you can sit and track prices and treat it like your normal day job.
+• Some strategies involved with forex day trading include trend trading, news trading, breakout trading, and Fibonacci retracement trading.
+Forex day trading works when you can sit and track prices and treat it like your normal day job.

 Marc Aucamp